fh233/fh233.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Greetings!
 This is Feng.
 I am currently a graduate student at Rutgers, The State University of New Jersey.
-My research interest includes dynamics, control and machine learning and its application in robotics.
-I am conbining the maching learning-based tools for robotics motion planning and control.
-I have been working on autonomous bicycle, mobile manipulation, agile maneuvering control and other underactuated balancing robots.
+My research interest includes dynamics, control, and machine learning and their application in robotics.
+My research combines machine learning-based tools for robotics motion planning and control.
+I have been working on autonomous bicycles, mobile manipulation, agile maneuvering control, and other underactuated balancing robots.

-# Educations

-- Ph.
-D., Mechanical Engineering, Rutgers University September, 2019-Now
-- M. S., Aerospace Engineering, Harbin Institute of Technology (China), June 2019
-- B. S., Aerospace Engineering, Nanjing University of Aeronautics and Astronautics (China), June 2017

 # Research Interests